fieldtrip/website/workshop/nigeria2025/erp.md

 To mark a channel that is bad, you have to click in the figure on that specific channel.
 Clicking the channel once more toggles it back to good.
 To mark the whole trial as bad, you have to click on the "bad" button at the bottom of the figure.
 Click through the trials using the `>` button to inspect each trial.

+{% include markup/yellow %}
+Please click on channel 46 to exclude that from further analysis.
+It appears to be noisy in all trials.
+{% include markup/end %}

 {% include image src="/assets/img/workshop/nigeria2025/erp/figure4.png" width="400" %}

 ##### Exercise 2